Print Friendly

 Jas le uk’exb’em rib’ le jun ruk’ le jun chik?

-What is the difference between this and this other one?
+What is the difference between this one and the other one?

 Riqoj ib’